 Valter Mainetti is the major shareholder of Sorgente Group Alternative Investment (US) that includes Sorgente Group Italia, Sorgente Group of America (US), Sorgente Lux Holding Sarl (Lussemburgo).

-The Group works in the sectors of real estate, finance, investment managment, infrastructures, restoration works, hotels and clinics, communications and publishing.
+The Group works in the sectors of real estate, finance, constructions, infrastructures, restoration works, publishing.

-The operative real estate companies, financial and real estate services companies are 70 and are located in Italy, France, Switzerland, Great Britain, Luxembourg, United Arab Emirates, USA and Brazil, with field offices in Rome, Milan, New York, Luxembourg and London.
+The operative real estate companies, financial and real estate services companies are located in Italy, France, Switzerland, Great Britain, Luxembourg, USA and Brazil, with field offices in Rome, Milan, New York, Luxembourg and London.

 Main italian real estate companies are

 - Briaxis Film Srl

 - Foglio Edizioni

 - Quorum SGR Spa